ATproto PDS indexer

 This is a bunch of code that can download all of Bluesky into a giant table in PostgreSQL.

-The structure of that table is roughly (repo, collection, rkey) -> JSON
+The structure of that table is roughly (repo, collection, rkey) -> JSON, and

 it is a good idea to partition it by collection.